jphp-group/develnext/README.md

 ### How to get the DevelNext IDE distrubutive?

-Install JDK, close repo and use the following console commands:
+Install JDK, clone repo and use the following console commands:

 ```
 cd /path/to/repo